-The Grandparent Support Group meets once per month at the campus of Georgia State University.
+The Grandparent Support Group meets once per month via the Zoom platform.
 The Group is a forum for obtaining peer support and encouragement, as well as community-based resource information.

 Parenting Education Classes

 Parenting Education Classes provide grandparents with information on parenting their grandchildren.
 Topics include behavioral management, grandparent/grandchild interaction, positive parenting strategies, and child development utilizing evidence-based curriculums.
 Classes occur one session per month.

-During the year of participation in Project Healthy Grandparents, transportation is provided to monthly support group meetings, parenting education classes, appointments for developmental evaluations at the Emory Neurodevelopment Exposure Clinic, limited medical appointments, and PHG sponsored special events.
+During the year of participation in Project Healthy Grandparents, transportation is provided to appointments for developmental evaluations at the Emory Neurodevelopment Exposure Clinic, medical appointments, and PHG sponsored special events.